 There are a number of factors that influence the level of research funding for particular types of cancer, but for pancreatic cancer, ‘researchability’ and fundraising are the most significant.

 Some tumour types are easier to work on than others …and many researchers are attracted to areas or disease where there is real evidence of potential for progress.
 Pancreatic cancer is notoriously difficult to diagnose and treat, because it is unusually aggressive, symptoms are often vague and appear at a late stage, when surgery is no longer possible.

 Certain types of cancer attract more public donations than others.
-Public donations specifically for pancreatic cancer in the past have been very limited, because this cancer rarely made the headlines, there were no charities solely for pancreatic cancer and unless directly affected, few people are aware of the disease and the need for much more research.
+Public donations specifically for pancreatic cancer in the past have been very limited, because this cancer rarely made the headlines, there were no charities solely for pancreatic cancer and unless directly affected, few people were aware of the disease and the need for much more research.

 The Pancreatic Cancer Research Fund was set up in 2004 and exists to try and address these issues – to not only raise new funds for research, but to be a voice for pancreatic cancer sufferers and argue for a fair allocation of research funding and attention.

 About pancreatic cancer